r3dcl1ff/hanz0/README.md

 Flags / Options

     -threads (default 5): Number of concurrent HTTP requests.
-    -timeout (default 5): HTTP request timeout in seconds.
+    -severity: High,Medium or Low with the -s flag -timeout (default 5): HTTP request timeout in seconds.
     -verbose: Prints additional messages, including which URL is currently being scanned.
     -json <filename>: Writes all findings to a JSON file.